nathanddaniel/nathanddaniel/README.md

 #### What I'm Up To
 ---
-- 🚀 Building an application for Queen's University students
-- 💻 Working at TensoAI as a ML Intern!
+- 💻 Working at CIBC as a Systems Engineer Intern!
-- 🔧 Working on an embedded systems prototype for runners!
+- 🔧 Working on many sideprojects!
 - 🥋 Learning Muay Thai and Brazilian jiu-jitsu

 #### Experience
-- Current: Incoming Systems Engineering Intern @ CIBC
+- Current: Systems Engineering Intern @ CIBC
 - Prev: SWE Intern @ Dye&Durham, TensoAI, Queen's University - OPDES
 - Software Developer at Queen's Cryptography and Cybersecurity Club (Q3C)
 - IT Director at Queen's Engineering Society (NSBE Chapter)